 Me and my family have been following the LCHF advice for several years.
-My husbands started out in 2012 and all of us including our daughter have had tremendous improvement of both our weight and wellbeing.
 You could call the Low Carb High Fat recommendations a diet, but I prefer to call it a lifestyle.
-For me it is a permanent way of living, eating and treating myself in the best way.
-I believe in natural foods, minimally processed when bought, and lacking sugar, starch and grains, and unnecessary additives.
-I never eat processed food myself.
-My husband lost 4 stones by following the LCHF lifestyle, and he has no problem keeping the weight.
-I personally feel energetic and lightfoot.
+For me it is a way of living, eating and treating oneself in the best possible way.
+I believe in natural foods, minimally processed when bought, and lacking sugar, starch and grains, and additives.
+I never eat processed food.
+I personally feel energetic and light-footed as ever.

-Eating proper LCHF food means I will stay satiated and feel no hunger one or two hours after having a meal as I often used to do.
-I never have cravings for sweets nor prefabricated snacks any more.
-I myself allow for a low level of carbohydrates from natural sources in my diet though.
-I really hope you will find my blog inspiring, and that you find something you like.
-Please feel free to leave a comment on my Contact page, and also follow me on Facebook or Instagram.
+Eating proper LCHF food means staying satiated and not feeling hungry two hours after having had a meal, which I used to do.
+I never have cravings for sweets any more.
+I allow for a low level of carbohydrates from natural sources in my diet though.
+I hope you will find this website inspiring.
+Please feel free to leave a comment on my Contact page (under reconstruction March 2021), and also follow me on Instagram.